 Communicating Positive COVID-19 Cases

-If a camper tests positive for COVID-19 camp administration will notify staff and the parent or guardian of any campers that have been in close proximity.
+If a camper tests positive for COVID-19 camp administration will notify staff and the parent/guardian of any campers that have been in close contact.

-If a staff member tests positive for COVID-19 camp administration will notify all camp staff and the parent or guardian of any campers that have been in close contact.
+If a staff member tests positive for COVID-19 camp administration will notify all camp staff and the parent/guardian of any campers that have been in close contact.

 Close contacts include everyone in the infected person’s household cohort and anyone else who was within 6 feet of the infected person for a cumulative total of 15 minutes or more over a 24-hour period.
 The definition of a close contact applies regardless of whether either person was wearing a mask.